 Strategy 1: Encourage faculty and student research, presentation, and publication.

-Strategy 4: Recruit graduate students from a variety of undergraduate institutions and geographic locations.
+Strategy 4: Identify key recruitment strategies for graduate students from a variety of undergraduate institutions and geographic locations.

 Strategy 5: Create more opportunities for students to interact and network with alumni, especially targeting ways to do this through social media.

 Goal 5: Explore opportunities to increase/maximize program resources